AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

 ℹ️ Only the tags are searched. <br>
 ℹ️ Only full words will be matched e.g. `school` will not match `schools` <br>
 ℹ️ Contacts matching all keywords will be returned (i.e. `AND` search).

-**Acceptable values for each parameter:**
-1. TAGS: Must contain alphanumeric characters only and must not be blank.

 Examples:
 - `find-tags school` returns anyone with the tag `school`